Interview multiple candidates

 When considering using AI to help you know your own information, think about Optus.
 Do you have 120 staff and $140M spare to start the process of knowing your own data after you have already been breached?
 If not, it pays to start the process of understanding what you have, where it is, and who is doing what to it.
 What risk and value it has, and what rules apply (and whether they are being met).
 These days, we need to start assuming being breached is not an ‘if’ question, it’s a ‘when’.
 We need to minimise the impact of any breach by protecting, and destroying, high-risk information in accordance with regulations, so that our exposure to those bad actors is minimised.

-Transparent, explainable AI can help to do that, and keep you defensible in the event of a spill.
+Transparent, ethical AI can help to do that, and keep you defensible in the event of a spill.